 Video Resume can get you a job quickly & easily.
 An employer gets hundreds of resumes every single day.

-With the global financial crisis, all the companies out there, they’re hiring fewer people.
+With the global financial crisis, all the companies out there, are hiring fewer people.

 Millions and millions of people are filing for unemployment.